V-Sekai-fire/aria-character-core/apps/aria_engine/temporal_planner_design_resolutions.md

 - Stability verification is a core requirement, not an optional optimization
 - Every plan must pass stability checks before execution

-## Resolution 5: ConvictionCrisis as Test Domain
+## Resolution 5: TimeStrike as Test Domain

-**Decision**: Treat ConvictionCrisis as a test domain for the temporal planner.
+**Decision**: Treat TimeStrike as a test domain for the temporal planner.

 **Details**:

-- ConvictionCrisis serves as the primary test case and validation domain
+- TimeStrike serves as the primary test case and validation domain
 - Use it to demonstrate and validate all temporal planning features
 - Design the domain to exercise all aspects of the temporal planner